katcipis/sophia/essays/learning-go.md

 trivial to do that.

 The idea is not to have no abstractions, but only the minimum required to solve problems elegantly.
-A good example is Lua, where almost everything is represented as tables, objects, modules, etc.
+A good example is Lua, where almost everything is represented as tables.
-Importing modules is just a function returning a table mapping names to functions.
+A modules is just a function that returns a table mapping names to functions (or anything you want, modules can even just return a boolean if that makes sense to you).

 There is abstractions on this, but as few as possible, and you can still do everything (and more) that you used to do with languages that have more abstractions (like Python and Javascript, for example).